Saturday-Night Story

 Saturday-Night Story was a British television programme which aired on the BBC from 1948 to 1953.
 In the series, a person would read a story.
 These people included Algernon Blackwood and John Slater.
 During 1948, the series was typically the last programme on the schedule for the day apart from a newsreel.
 It aired in a 15-minute time-slot.
-None of the episodes still exist, as the BBC very rarely telerecorded series at the time.
+None of the episodes still exists, as the BBC very rarely telerecorded series at the time.